Top 3 Startup Challenges (And What To Do About Them!)

 Product Management

-Excessive product expansion or the constant addition of new features is called feature creep.
-Improvement is generally beneficial, but feature creep can be an unnecessary drain on resources and eventually become detrimental to your startup.
+Feature creep is the excessive product expansion or the constant addition of new features to a product.
+While improvement is generally beneficial, feature creep can be an unnecessary drain on resources and eventually become detrimental to your startup.

 Having goals for your product and striving for perfection is beneficial.
 However, you need to stop and focus on maintaining a bestseller.
 Then you can reroute some resources to a new goal or product.